act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 For each pair of links in each target set, one of the following is true:

 - both links resolve to the [same resource][]; or
-- both links resolve to [equivalent resources][]; or
+- both links resolve to [equivalent resources][equivalent resource]; or
-- there is no visual information within the content of the page to let users know that both links resolve to [non-equivalent resources][equivalent resources].
+- there is no visual information within the content of the page to let users know that both links resolve to [non-equivalent resources][equivalent resource].

 **Note**: Resolving the links includes potential redirects, if the redirects happen instantly.